nicholas-han/Studio/Software Engineering Basics/Introduction to Git and GitHub.md

 	- `git branch` lists branches
 	- `git branch <new-branch>` creates a new branch
 	- `git branch -d <branch-name>` deletes a branch (to delete a branch, first use `git checkout` and then run this command to delete the branch locally)
-- `git checkout` enables you to swtich to between existing branches.
+- `git checkout` enables you to switch to between existing branches.
 	- `git checkout main` switches your current branch to the main branch
 - `git remote` lists the names of all remote repositories associated with your local repository.
 - `git merge` lets you to put everything back together again and merge the feature branch with the main branch.